Choosing-an-optical-netwoking-provider

 Traditionally, it was commonplace to purchase all or most of your network elements from one and the same vendor.
 In many cases, there was simply no viable alternative.
 But now the flexible networking trend is catching on and more and more network elements are coming to market that are interoperable with those of other vendors.
 This makes it possible to handpick best-of-breed components, ensuring the most value at the least cost for each part of your network.

 As opposed to proprietary line systems where a licensing fee is charged for adding an alien wavelength to a port, building your network with open line systems allows you to break free from these costs and other downsides of vendor lock-in.
-For instance, you can now purchase a new open line system from one vendor, plug in existing transceivers from another vendor, and purchase a new transponder from a third vendor next year when the need arises.
+For instance, you can now purchase a new open line system from one vendor, plug in existing transceivers from another vendor, and later upgrade to higher-speed optics from yet another vendor – without having to replace your entire system.

 Although the flexible networking trend is gaining strength, some vendors would still prefer to lock you in – if you don’t proactively request open network elements.
 The easiest way to avoid vendor lock-in is to choose a vendor with an open optical networking philosophy who has no ulterior motive to get you to buy everything from them.